ammrie/workshopNetLogo/docs/units/_unit01/unit00-03NetLogo.md

 *	Under which conditions does each of the breeds benefit?
 Why?
 *	What properties do the patches - the land fields of the model - have?

 Prepare to present your model to your peers in a max of 5 minutes.
-You may cooperate with other groups working on the same model.
+You may cooperate with other groups working on the same model.{: .notice--success}
-Interpreting the model

 ### Interpreting the model
 To become scientifically literate, students should learn to: